ActiveGrasp: Information-Guided Active Grasping with Calibrated Energy-based Model: Experiment

 \subsubsection{Run Time Analysis}

-To demonstrate the efficiency of our method in terms of runtime, we show the time spent on view selection stage of our active grasping system.
-Our ActiveGrasp takes 7.43 ± 0.01 seconds for view selection, which is significantly faster than ACE~\cite{zhang2023ace} (18.24 ± 0.15 s), ActiveNGF~\cite{ma2024activeNGF} (27.66 ± 0.32 s), and Breyer~\etal~\cite{breyer2022closedloop} (32.97 ± 0.45 s).
+To demonstrate the efficiency of our method in terms of runtime, we provide a breakdown of the time spent on different stages of our active grasping system.
+Our ActiveGrasp takes 9.61 ± 0.09 seconds for view selection, which is significantly faster than ACE~\cite{zhang2023ace} (18.24 ± 0.15 s), ActiveNGF~\cite{ma2024activeNGF} (27.66 ± 0.32 s), and Breyer~\etal~\cite{breyer2022closedloop} (32.97 ± 0.45 s).
 Although vanilla FisherRF~\cite{FisherRF} (7.43 ± 0.01 s) is slightly faster than our method, it does not consider the grasping task and has a worse successful rate in our Experiments, as shown in Tab.~\ref{tab:sim-results}.